pythonarcade/arcade/doc/programming_guide/event_loop.rst

 Introduction
 ------------

-Python Arcade provides a simple three event loop to build off.
+Python Arcade provides three simple methods to integrate with the event loop.
 All three methods are exposed to be overridden in :py:class:`arcade.Window` and :py:class:`arcade.View`.
-You may also register your own handlers to these events using :py:func:`arcade.Window.push_handlers`, but this is not recommended for beginners.
+For advanced use cases it is possible to add own handler via :py:func:`arcade.Window.push_handlers`.

 :py:func:`on_draw`
 ^^^^^^^^^^^^^^^^^^
-is provided to render to the window.
+provides a hook to render to the window.
 After the ``on_draw`` event, the window will draw to the screen.
 By default, this attempts to occur every 1/60 seconds or once every 16.7 milliseconds.
 It can be changed when initializing your :py:class:`arcade.Window` with the ``draw_rate`` argument.
 Setting the draw rate